LOOK IT UP – Japanese Food Glossary

-Matsukawa zukuri Method of tenderising fish skin by using pine bark.
+Matsukawa zukuri Method of tenderizing fish skin by using pine bark.

 Millionaire sushi Very expensive sushi, usually decorated with gemstones and/or precious metal.
-The most expensive sushi in the world was created in 2010 by Chef Angelito Araneta Jr. from the Phillipines.
+The most expensive sushi in the world was created in 2010 by Chef Angelito Araneta Jr. from the Philippines.
 It’s wrapped in 24-carat gold leaf and garnished with diamonds.
 The diamonds are not meant to eat.
-But gold leaf, depending on the amount of carats, is edible, although tasteless.
-The price of this millionaire sushi: 2,000 US dollar (about 1,800 euro).
+But gold leaf, depending on the number of carats, is edible, although tasteless.
+The price of this millionaire sushi: 2,000 US dollars (about 1,800 euro).

 Miyabi Japanese brand of very high quality knives.
 Perfect for cutting sushi ingredients and rolls.

 Mitsuba honewort Japanese wild parsley.
 Mitsuba means ‘three leaves’.
 It’s a leafy vegetable with three leaves on each stalk, hence the name.
 The tender stalks are used for cooking.
 The leaves can also be chopped up, as an ingredient for miso soup.
 The stalks are sometimes also used to wrap fukusa zushi.

 Miso shiru Soup made with soy bean paste

 Miyoga Japanese ginger